OPINION

 Peter Goldberg is the Executive Director of the Brooklyn Community Bail Fund.

-Aging, Health & Social Services (AHSS) Committee MtgBrooklyn Community Board 5
+Education & Youth Services (EYS) Committee MeetingBrooklyn Community Board 5